 Jump aboard our train at Haverthwaite Station.
 Enjoy views from your carriage up to Lakeside; the southern tip of Lake Windermere.
 Combined tickets with Lakeland Motor Museum and Windermere Lake Cruises are available.

-Situated on the shore of Derwent Water the marina offers a wide range of activities: SUP boards, windsurfing, sailing, kayaking, canoeing, group canoes, raft building, ghyll scrambling, fell walking, climbing and abseiling.
+Situated on the shore of Derwent Water the Marina offers a range of activities from boat hire of SUP boards, Canoes, Kayaks, Pedalos and rowing boats, to Instructor led sessions including ,sailing, kayaking, canoeing, group canoes, raft building and ghyll scrambling.